old-jekyll-templates/Twenty-Jekyll-Theme/_texts/porridge.md

 tags: [Vegetarian, Gluten-free]
 ---

-For me, this is the perfect breakfast, and I eat it every morning.
-I do experiment with different ingredients, but the recipe here is what I make most often.
+For me, this is the perfect breakfast.
+I eat it every morning.
+I do experiment with different ingredients, but this recipe is what I make most often.

 Serves one